The Sordid Tale Of The Woman Who Scammed Marie-Antoinette

 Advertisement

-It should have been the most coveted piece of jewelry in the world, but Madame du Barry never had a chance to try it on.
-Before Louis XV could shell out the 2,000,000 livres necessary to buy it—more than seventeen million dollars today—he died of smallpox, leaving his lover without her bauble and the panicked jewelers without a dime.
-For a while, the jewelers trudged around Europe, waving the necklace under various royal noses, but no one was charmed by its malicious twinkle, and even if they were, they couldn’t afford it anyway.
+It should have been the most coveted piece of jewellery in the world, but Madame du Barry never had a chance to try it on.
+Before Louis XV could shell out the 2,000,000 livres necessary to buy it—more than seventeen million dollars today—he died of smallpox, leaving his lover without her bauble and the panicked jewellers without a dime.
+For a while, the jewellers trudged around Europe, waving the necklace under various royal noses, but no one was charmed by its malicious twinkle, and even if they were, they couldn’t afford it anyway.

 Advertisement